mdn/content/files/en-us/web/api/fedcm_api/idp_integration/index.md

 The request payload contains the following params:

 - `client_id`
-  - : The RP's client identifier.
+  - : The RP's client identifier (which matches the `clientId` from the original `get()` request).
 - `account_id`
-  - : The unique ID of the user account to be signed in.
+  - : The unique ID of the user account to be signed in (which matches the user's `id` from the accounts list endpoint response).
 - `nonce` {{optional_inline}}
   - : The request nonce, provided by the RP.
 - `disclosure_text_shown`